 - Artificial intelligence typically refers to specialized pieces of software used by companies.

-- Some believe the real criterion for an AI is that it can think rationally.
+- Some believe the real criterion for AI is that it can think rationally.

-- Artificial intelligence is: high processing power of a specialized piece of computer software with large sets of data.
+- Artificial intelligence is the high processing power of a specialized piece of computer software with large sets of data.

 What is Artificial Intelligence: The Complete Explanation

 Artificial intelligence, commonly abbreviated as AI, is the idea that a computer program or other machine can have intelligence equal to or greater than that of a human being.
 Although the basic concept of artificial intelligence is easy to grasp, the best definition of artificial intelligence is still hotly contested.
 For some, it’s enough that a machine can do something a human could do.